Guides / Browser Mockups

 FramedShot editor showing a Chrome Web Store screenshot styled with a browser frame and gradient background.

-Capture the page, add a browser frame, tune the background, and export a polished image without leaving Chrome.
+Capture the page, add a browser frame, tune the background, and export — works for marketing sites, dashboards, and admin panels when browser context should read clearly in a deck or doc.

 Key takeaways